dereuromark/cakephp-expose/docs/README.md

 Obviously, with superimposed primary keys saving - and in particularly updating - records becomes a bit more complicated.
 Here, the behavior tries to auto-convert the primary keys back before saving.
 What it currently cannot fully do yet is to take care of relations and their foreign keys.
 Do not activate this behavior for those cases (yet).
+The primary intend of Superimpose is still to make exposure more easy and convenient - as readonly lookups.

-Make sure you don't have any validation or domain rules on the primary key (e.g. "integer").
+Tip: Make sure you don't have any validation or domain rules on the primary key (e.g. "integer").
 Those would work against the behavior here.